 David works from his home in Holyhead, North Wales, as a writer, editor, lecturer, and broadcaster.
 Born in Lisburn, Northern Ireland in 1941, he spent his early years in Holyhead.
 His family moved to Liverpool in 1951, and he received his secondary schooling at St Mary’s College.
 He read English at University College London (1959-62), specialised in English language studies, did some research there at the Survey of English Usage under Randolph Quirk (1962-3), then joined academic life as a lecturer in linguistics, first at Bangor, then at Reading.
 He published the first of his 100 or so books in 1964, and became known chiefly for his research work in English language studies, in such fields as intonation and stylistics, and in the application of linguistics to religious, educational and clinical contexts, notably in the development of a range of linguistic profiling techniques for diagnostic and therapeutic purposes.
 He held a chair at the University of Reading for 10 years, and is now Honorary Professor of Linguistics at the University of Wales, Bangor.

 .
-Recent books include The Story of English in 100 Words
+Recent books (2017) include Sounds Appealing: the Passionate Story of English Pronunciation

-(2000, a dictionary of language quotations compiled with his wife and business-partner, Hilary - Wheatley Medal, 2001) and Shakespeare’s Words
+(2000, a dictionary of language quotations compiled with his wife and business-partner, Hilary - Wheatley Medal, 2001), Wordsmiths and Warriors: the English-Language Tourist's Guide to Britain

-.
-A new version of the glossary went live in 2008: see Shakespeare’s Words
+(2015), the last three in collaboration with Ben.
+A new version of the glossary went live online in 2008, and a 3.0 version launched on 23 April 2018: see Shakespeare’s Words

 His books on English phonetics and phonology include Prosodic Systems and Intonation in English